 Kirk Muller announced his retirement on Sept.
 2, 2003.
 He played in 19 seasons after being drafted by the New Jersey Devils with the second overall pick of the 1984 NHL Entry Draft.
 Muller played in 1,349 games with the Devils, Canadiens, New York Islanders, Maple Leafs, Florida Panthers, and Dallas Stars.
 He scored 357 goals and 959 points and was a part of Montreal’s 1993 Stanley Cup championship.

 The Maple Leafs traded defenseman Bryan McCabe, on Sept.
 2, 2008, to the Panthers for fellow blueliner Mike Van Ryn.
 McCabe played 199 games for the Panthers over the next three seasons, scoring 28 goals and 104 points.
 Van Ryn, a former first-round pick, played in just 27 games for the Maple Leafs.

 Goaltender Antti Niemi signed with the San Jose Sharks on Sept.
 2, 2010.
 This move came just over two months after he helped the Chicago Blackhawks win their first Stanley Cup in 49 years.

 Niemi spent the next five seasons with the Sharks.
 He appeared in 296 games, going 163-92-35 with a .917 save percentage (SV%) and 2.40 goals-against average (GAA) with 25 shutouts.
 He was traded to the Stars in June of 2015 for a seventh-round draft pick.

 Happy Birthday to You

-Sather won 592 games as a head coach with the Edmonton Oilers, in both the WHA and NHL, and the Rangers.
+Sather won 592 games as a head coach with the Edmonton Oilers in both the WHA and NHL and the Rangers.
 He was behind the bench for all four of the Oilers’ Stanley Cup wins during the 1980s.
-He also spent many years in front offices of both the Oilers and Rangers, serving roles such as general manager and president.
+He also spent many years in the front offices of both the Oilers and Rangers, serving roles such as general manager and president.